k-box/k-box/docs/developer/commands/import-command.md

 php artisan dms:import --local --create-projects .\tests\data\folder_for_import
 ```

-Which will tell to create projects from sub-folder that can be found in `.\tests\data\folder_for_import` and also to not copy the files from the folders to the DMS storage folder (`--local` option)
+Which will tell to create projects from sub-folder that can be found in `.\tests\data\folder_for_import` and also to not copy the files from the folders to the K-Box storage folder (`--local` option)

 Consider that the folder `.\tests\data\folder_for_import` has the following structure